-- > To edit a Routing Group:
+To edit a Routing Group:

-- 1. In the Routing page under the Routing Groups tab, select the Routing Group to edit, and then either:

-- a.
-Click Edit Group
+- In the Routing Groups page (Routing > Routing Groups), select the Routing Group to edit, and then either: - a.
+Click Edit Group b.
+[Or] Click the group's edit icon in the row

-Figure 8-4: Edit Group
+Figure 11-5: Edit Group